Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Outlook

 Collectively, these technological developments hold the promise to scale and improve trapped-ion quantum systems beyond fault tolerance, heralding exciting opportunities to explore physics and computations that remain intractable on classical hardware.

-\begin{acknowledgement} G.P. acknowledges the support of the Welch Foundation Award C-2154, the Office of Naval Research Young Investigator Program (Grant No. N00014-22-1-2282), the NSF CAREER Award (Grant No. PHY-2144910), the Army Research Office (W911NF22C0012), and the Office of Naval Research (Grants No. N00014-23-1-2665 and N00014-24-12593).
+\begin{acknowledgement} The authors acknowledge Christian Roos, Ting Rei Tan, Kenneth Brown, and Jungsang Kim for granting permission to reuse figures from their works.
+G.P. acknowledges the support of the Welch Foundation Award C-2154, the Office of Naval Research Young Investigator Program (Grant No. N00014-22-1-2282), the NSF CAREER Award (Grant No. PHY-2144910), the Army Research Office (W911NF22C0012), and the Office of Naval Research (Grants No. N00014-23-1-2665 and N00014-24-12593).
 We acknowledge that this material is based on work supported by the U.S Department of Energy, Office of Science, Office of Nuclear Physics under the Early Career Award No. DE-SC0023806. \end{acknowledgement} \ethics{Competing Interests}{ G.P. is a co-founder of TAMOS Inc. W.A. and V.S. have no conflicts of interest to declare that are relevant to the content of this chapter.}